Vaccine: Plants as bioreactors for vaccine production

 The idea of vaccine production via transgenic plants was identified as early as 2003.
 Plants such as tobacco, potato, tomato, and banana can have genes inserted that cause them to produce vaccines usable for humans.
 In 2005, bananas were developed that produce a human vaccine against hepatitis B.

 Vaccine hesitancy

-After the December 2020 introduction of COVID vaccines in the United States, a partisan gap in death rates developed, indicating the effects of vaccine skepticism.
+After the December 2020 introduction of COVID vaccines in the United States, a partisan gap in death rates developed; The New York Times attributed this gap to differences in vaccine uptake linked to political affiliation.
 As of March 2024, more than 30 percent of Republicans had not received a COVID-19 vaccine, compared with less than 10 percent of Democrats.

 Vaccine hesitancy is a delay in acceptance, or refusal of vaccines despite the availability of vaccine services.
 The term covers outright refusals to vaccinate, delaying vaccines, accepting vaccines but remaining uncertain about their use, or using certain vaccines but not others.
 There is an overwhelming scientific consensus that vaccines are generally safe and effective.
 Vaccine hesitancy often results in disease outbreaks and deaths from vaccine-preventable diseases.
 The World Health Organization therefore characterized vaccine hesitancy as one of the top ten global health threats in 2019.